Understanding the Visa Application Process

 14. Fingerprint

-In addition to these requirements, the visa type dictates the conditions for even more documentation.
+In addition to these requirements, the visa type dictates additional documentation requirements.
 An immigration lawyer can sort through the essentials to ensure you don’t miss anything.

 Many countries have inadmissibility guidelines.
 For example, you may be inadmissible if you have a criminal record, pose a security risk, or present a potential health concern, among others.